IshikaTomar88/Decision-Tree-Implementation/README.md

 # Decision-Tree-Implementation
 Here is a complete, well-structured, and effective README.md file for your Decision Tree Classifier implementation.
-It includes:
+It includes :

 ✅ Clear project description
 ✅ Dataset